North Carolina Prayer in Public Schools Laws

 |What is Allowed?||Period of silence not to exceed one minute in duration shall be observed and silence maintained; prayer by individuals on voluntary basis allowed|

-Note: State laws are constantly changing -- contact a North Carolina education attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change at any time, usually through the enactment of new legislation but sometimes through higher court decisions or other means.
+You should contact a North Carolina education attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law